sudipghosh98/news_react/README.md

 Note
 1. Sir, Please make sure that all the node dependences are install in your system to run the code.
-2. Sir, the api given to me is not function, so I have used another api inspite of using the given ones.
+2. Sir, the api given to me is not functioning correctly, so I have used another api inspite of using the given ones.